 The European release of Alone in the Dark featured both English and French as selectable languages.
-It's likely that Alone in the Dark 2 would've featured French text and voices as well, but as this 3DO port was never released in the region, these icons went unused.
+The 3DO port of Alone in the Dark 2 features French text and voices as well, but this time they were included on a standalone French release, so these multi-lingual version icons went unused.

 sgback.cel is the title screen seen when booting up Alone in the Dark, but in black and white.
 Not much else.

 paltest.cel is in fact part of the initial attic area from the first game.
 Judging by the name, it was perhaps used to test the palette.

 Two of the files, pic4.cel and notpal.cel, come from the 3DO port of Interplay's Battle Chess, which was also developed by Krisalis.
 The former is the game's title screen, while the latter is a regional lockout intended for the PAL release of said game.